 - Cat Piano // This little piano is indestructible!
 Hank throws it around and has even spit up on it and it just keeps playing.
 Sure, it’s annoying, the original songs about cats are a bit creepy (a song about a cat who eats all the other bird and rodent pets), but the kids have fun dancing to the music and playing with it.

 - 4 Hooded Towels // I LOVE these towels.
-They look so cute in the little animals hoods!
+They look so cute in the little animal hoods!

 - Body Wash // We use Baby Dove – I like the Sensitive formula, but the Rich formula is great, too!

-- Bath Toys // Play Bubbles, Farm Bath Book, In the Water Bath Book, Tug Boat or Submarine (they’re made out of recycled milk containers!)
+- Bath Toys // Play Bubbles, Farm Bath Book, In the Water Bath Book, Tug Boat or Submarine (they’re made out of recycled milk containers and my kids LOVE them!)

 - Lotion // Again, we use Baby Dove.
 I like the Sensitive formula because Wren’s skin is a bit sensitive, but the Rich formula is great, too!